fengqian-ayce/fightbot/README.md

 - **Real-time Conversation**: Bots respond to each other in real-time with live output
 - **File-based Communication**: Alternative file-based communication system for asynchronous debates
 - **Flexible Bot Personas**: Assign names and personalities to each debating bot
-- **Comprehensive Logging**: Monitor debate progress and conversation flow
+- **Comprehensive Logging**: All activities logged to temporary files with timestamps
+- **Log Management**: Built-in utilities to view, search, and manage debate logs
+- **Per-Round Logging**: Each debate session creates a separate temporary log file
 - **Flexible AI Backend**: Built on OpenAI's GPT models with easy configuration
 - **Graceful Interruption**: Stop debates anytime with Ctrl+C